EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 At Segura, we have teamed up with Canopy Planet, an organisation which works with global companies to find groundbreaking solutions that transform supply chains.
 Their goal is to prevent the destruction of forests, ensuring they are not used for disposable products like packaging or clothing.

-Another example is how companies can collaborate with Forests Forward, a WWF initiative that partners with businesses to protect and restore forests globally.
+Another example is Forests Forward, a WWF initiative that partners with businesses to protect and restore forests globally.
 By offering expert guidance and support, the programme helps companies commit to sustainable practices, invest in forest landscapes, and improve forest management.

-In reaction to consumer pressure, retailers have been looking to work with suppliers who are openly compliant with certification and legislation.
+In reaction to consumer pressure, retailers want to work with suppliers who are openly compliant with certification and legislation.
 EUDR compliance will be an important piece of legislation that consumers will be aware of when purchasing items.

 What more can fashion brands do to stop deforestation?